tarotez/sleepstages/Readme.md

 pip install torch pytorch-ignite torchsummary pyserial PyQt5 tqdm scipy matplotlib sklearn
 ```

-To obtain EEG signals using National Instruments DAQ, NI-DAQmx-Base software library should be downloaded and installed.
+If the user chooses to obtain EEG signals using National Instruments DAQ, NI-DAQmx-Base software library should be downloaded and installed.
 It is freely available at the National Instruments website.
 NI-DAQmx-Base is not necessary when predicting stages for already-recorded EEG signals offline only and not using the application online (real-time).

 http://www.ni.com/download/ni-daqmx-base-15.0/5648/en/

 SleepStages was tested using National Instruments USB-6210 (Multifunction I/O Device), but other NI devices will probably work too.
-A Python package for running DAQmx is necessary also, if NI-DAQ is used for data acquisition.
+A Python package for running DAQmx is also necessary if NI-DAQ is used for data acquisition.

 ```
 pip install PyDAQmx